Becoming a Member

 - Bulletin boards at the local post office, Rowayton stores, etc.

 Once an owner has come to terms with a potential licensee, the owner is responsible for submitting a completed Licensing Package that includes a License Agreement, a Licensee Profile sheet, two letters of recommendation from current Roton Point unit owners and payment of any dues, fees, assessments (if applicable) and mortgage payment (if applicable).
 The package is then forwarded to the Membership Committee for review.
-The deadline for receipt of the licensing package this year is May 10, 2020, and once approved, the licensee has access to Roton Point through November 30.
+Once approved, the licensee has access to Roton Point from May 1st through November 30th.